Venice Carnival Masked Balls

 The whole atmosphere in Venice at this time of year is magically evocative as everyone is dressed to the nines in their historical costumes and finery.
 As well as the build up to the various Venice Carnival balls, there are also other themed activities including Cotillon Dancing, Promenading in historical costume and a Gourmet Tasting Dinner prepared by the Michelin Star Chef at Hotel Metropole.
 These events give you a chance to really show off your truly exquisite costumes prepared by the finest Atelier’s in Venice.

-The Atelier’s are the Venetian costumers who make you look and feel amazing as they dress you in all your finery in your historical costumes, which is these hallmark of this special events.
+The Atelier’s are the Venetian costumers who make you look and feel amazing as they dress you in all your finery in your historical costumes, which is the hallmark of these special events.
 This is an absolute must as you will not be allowed entrance unless you look the part!

 It is so important to have a good, centrally located hotel in Venice.
-Carnival is a very popular time on the island, and as such we have allocation with two of our favourites; Hotel Bonvecchiati and Hotel Metropole.
+Carnival is a very popular time on the island, and as such we have allocation with one of our favourites; Hotel Metropole.

 Hotel Metropole is a five star hotel just along from Hotel Danieli, overlooking the lagoon, with views over San Giorgio Island.
 It feels like this hotel was made for the Venice Carnival, as despite having various incarnations since being built in 1800, including being a war time hospital, the hotel is decoratively themed with its own museum pieces and Venetian opulence.
 There are candles, perfumes and incenses to create the evocative setting.
 The Met Restaurant, housed within the hotel has its own Michelin Star Chef who creates a mouth-watering gourmet tasting meal for you to sample.